 - Keep yourself informed - use the internet yourself, be aware of the issues, and know where to go to find support and help

 - Be ready to start the conversation - even about difficult topics like grooming, pornography, online bullying, downloading, false news and other illegal activity

-- Make rules and agree them - it is helps to explain the reasons for rules, and challenge young people's opinions (that they won't get caught, e.g. or that they're too clever to be caught out by a groomer)
+- Make rules and agree to them - it helps to explain the reasons for rules, and challenge young people's opinions (that they won't get caught, e.g. or that they're too clever to be caught out by a groomer)

 - Beware of blocking and banning - you may drive the young person to a riskier access point.